epfl-ada/ada-2022-project-adaconda/README.md

 > In addition to dask, we also investigate the possibility to store all of our data in a local database when we will futher get data using SQL queries.
 The implementation where we loaded all the data by chunks and store them in the database can be found in the jupyter notebook titled `.2_database_creation.ipynb`.
 However the main drawback of this methods is that files are not compressed so it required more memory space on the hardrive (nearly 500 Go) and we cannot benefit from the parrallelization on mutliple cores.
 For these two reason, we have decided to pursue the project using Dask and to keep the database for verification purposes.

-### PART 2 : Impact of the performances of NBA team.
+### PART 2 : Impact of the performances of NBA teams.
 - What is the impact of the main NBA matches and results on Youtube video interactions ?
 - How do the fans react to a good/bad performance of a team ?
 Do the fan interactions on NBA Youtube videos change following a victory or defeat of their respective team ? (fans : people frequently interacting with a certain NBA team on Youtube)
 - How much does the results of a team impact the engagement of its fans for big market teams and small market team ? (popularity is measured with the number of like, dislikes, number of views and comments)